googlearchive/storage-bulk-delete-python/README.md

 1. As always, clone a copy of this repo to your workstation
 1. Install the dependencies from requirements.txt either via `pip` or `easy_install`
-1. Copy of `config-example.py` named config.py and edit it, substituting values as explained in the comments
+1. Create a copy of `config-example.py` named config.py and edit it, substituting values as explained in the comments
 1. Run it:
-   1. `gsutil ls gs://mybucket/delete-me* >myfiles.txt`
+   a. `gsutil ls gs://mybucket/delete-me* >myfiles.txt`
-   1. `python bulk-delete.py myfiles.txt`
+   a. `python bulk-delete.py myfiles.txt`

 ## Contributing changes